Is math and science homework mechanical drudgery?

 Perhaps the way math and science are taught is wrong.
 We should encourage imagination in our teaching, if not creativity.

-Last year, I attended a talk about physics education by Professor Mazur at Harvard University.
+In 2009, I attended a talk about physics education by Professor Mazur at Harvard University.
 He noted that he used to think that he was a good teacher, since he always received very high grades on the students' evaluations of his course.

 However, he realized that this was a misperception.
 There is a multiple-choice type test called the FCI, which consists of about 30 questions that deal with Newtonian mechanics.
 This test focuses more on concepts than on problem solving skills.
 He had his students take this test before and after they took his course and compared them.
 Surprisingly, he found out that there was not much difference in their performance before and after the course.